Eyelid Malignancies

 Once the tumor has been completely removed, reconstructive surgery is usually necessary.
 Reconstructive surgery is performed to make a new eyelid or repair the defect.

-Needless to say, the goal is to reconstruct the eyelid so that it functions perfectly, protects the eye, preserves vision, and has a satisfactory cosmetic appearance.
+Needless to say, the goal is to reconstruct the eyelid so that it functions suitably, protects the eye, preserves vision, and has a satisfactory cosmetic appearance.
 The patient must keep in mind that any form of therapy for eyelid skin cancer will leave a scar.
 However, an effort is always made to minimize scarring and obtain optimal cosmetic results.

 After surgery, the healing process may possibly take six months to one year.
 Once the wound has healed, follow-up with your physician is necessary to be sure that the skin cancer does not recur.
 Should there be development of a new cancer, it can then be detected early and treated promptly.